-3 Failure to maintain the financial viability of the College
+3. Failure to maintain the financial viability of the College

-The College's current financial health grade is classified as 'outstanding' however this is predicted to fall to requires improvement in future years.
-Notwithstanding that, the continuing challenge to the College's financial position remains the constraint on further education funding arising from the ongoing cuts in public sector spending whilst maintaining the student experience together with additional costs resulting from the COVID pandemic.
-This risk is mitigated in a number of ways
+The College's current financial health grade is classified as "good" however this is predicted to improve to outstanding this year and remain as 'good' in future years.
+Notwithstanding that, the continuing challenge to the College's financial position remains the constraint on further education funding arising from the ongoing cuts in public sector spending whilst maintaining the student experience together with additional costs resulting from the COVID 19 pandemic.
+This risk is mitigated in a number of ways:

 - By rigorous budget setting procedures and sensitivity analysis.

 - Regular in year budget monitoring.

-- · Robust financial controls
+- Robust financial controls.

-- · Exploring ongoing procurement efficiencies
+- Exploring ongoing procurement efficiencies.

 - Income generation.